A Closer Look at Metal Roofs

 No roofing system is perfect and for all the advantages of metal roofs, they are not without their drawbacks.
-In this article Authentic Restoration of Raleigh, the leading residential roofing company, takes a closer look at metal roofing systems.
+In this article Authentic Restoration of Raleigh, a reputable residential roofing company, takes a closer look at metal roofing systems.

-If you’ve been wondering about metal roofing pros and cons, we’ll look today at the benefits of metal roofing as well as exploring where this type of system doesn’t work so well.
+If you’ve been wondering about metal roofing pros and cons, we’ll look today at the benefits of metal roofs as well as exploring where this type of system doesn’t work so well.